Links on SoundGuys may earn us a commission. Learn more.

 Should you buy the Razer Kraken V3?

 The Razer Kraken V3 is a solid option for a gaming headset if you only plan on using it for PC gaming.
-Its $99.99 USD price point makes it a pretty affordable option for a headset that has spatial sound capabilities and LEDs, as well as great sound and a good microphone.
-Perhaps the wired connection is a bit limiting but there are plenty of great wireless gaming headsets for PlayStation 5 and Xbox Series X/S for you to choose from.
+Its $99.99 USD price point makes it a pretty affordable option for a headset with spatial sound capabilities, LEDs, great sound, and a good microphone.
+Perhaps the wired connection is a bit limiting but there are plenty of other wireless gaming headsets for PlayStation 5 and Xbox Series X/S for you to choose from.

 What should you get instead of the Razer Kraken V3?

-If you don’t have $100 to spend on a gaming headset but you still want the comfort and aesthetic of a Razer headset, the Razer Kraken X is a great option.
-It doesn’t have LEDs but it does have surround sound and controls on headset at half the price of the Kraken V3.
-If you have a bit more money but still don’t want to spend $100 USD, the Razer Kraken V3 X is a good hybrid between the Kraken V3 and the Kraken X, with 40mm drivers, LEDs, and surround sound.
+If you don’t have $100 USD to spend on a gaming headset but still want the comfort and aesthetic of a Razer headset, the Razer Kraken X is a more affordable option.
+It doesn’t have LEDs but it does have surround sound and controls on the headset at half the price of the Kraken V3 ($56.95 at Amazon).
+Those with a bit more money to throw down can look into the Razer Kraken V3 X is a hybrid between the Kraken V3 and the Kraken X. The V3 X includes 40mm drivers, LEDs, and surround sound ($39.98 at Amazon).
 Want to kick it up a notch?
-Check out the Razer Kraken V3 HyperSense, which adds haptic feedback to your gaming experience.
-It’s like the Corsair HS60 Haptic, but flashier.
+Check out the Razer Kraken V3 HyperSense, which adds haptic feedback to your gaming experience ($106.99 at Amazon).
+It’s like the Corsair HS60 Haptic, but flashier ($92.56 at Amazon).

 Frequently asked questions about the Razer Kraken V3